life-itself/web3/notes/collective-action-problems-and-climate-change.md

   * Investors post collateral in the form of USDC stablecoins.
   * https://docs.klimadao.finance/tokenomics-and-mechanisms/primer-on-klima
 * “The DAO contributors and core team are all here for the long haul: Klima has always been a long-term project with a decadal scope.
 We have no intention of liquidating the treasury prematurely, nor of letting the protocol stagnate.” - [KlimaDAO](https://docs.klimadao.finance/tokenomics-and-mechanisms/strategies-for-defending-backing-value)
+* KlimaDAO runs on [Polygon](../notes/polygon.md) on top of the [Ethereum](../concepts/ethereum.md) blockchain.

-* Summary:
+In Summary:

 * The core idea of KlimaDAO: a [reserve currency](../concepts/reserve-currency.md) that can act as a complementary currency to the world's national currencies that can be used to do targeted quantitative easing to encourage either degrowth or decarbonisation.
 * fungible: per the ERC20 token standard
 * backed: by at least 1 tonne of tokenized verified carbon offsets locked in the KlimaDAO treasury
 * useful: holders of KLIMA will have the ability to vote on Klima DAO policy

 ## Steel Manning KlimaDAO

-* Underlying aspiration:
-  * To sequestrate carbon, to plant more trees, and to drive up the price of carbon offsets -  as we buy more of them, there'll be less supply, that will make it more expensive to pollute...
+* Underlying aspiration: To sequestrate carbon, to plant more trees, and to drive up the price of carbon offsets -  as we buy more of them, there'll be less supply, that will make it more expensive to pollute...
 * Klima tokens are a reserve currency that can act as a complementary currency to the world's national currencies that can be used to do targeted quantitative easing to encourage either degrowth or decarbonisation.
 * The potential to raise a lot of money due to price volatility of Klima tokens
 * KlimaDAO are engaging with important questions that need addressed